Dhruv9068/HackNHost/README.md

 hackthon project

-this repository is under deployment will get deployed by 2:00 pm IST | 12-05-2025
+this repository is under deployment in github already everything is done will get deployed by 2:00 pm IST | 12-05-2025